 Adipose tissue has been widely used for joints and also infusions.
 However, recently the FDA is citing clinics for using adipose as it has been causing infections.
-When a patient decides on using their own body as a source, there is no guarantee on the number or viability of the aspirate the doctor obtains from the surgical procedure.
+When a patient decides to use their own fat as a source, there is no guarantee on the number or viability of the aspirate the doctor obtains from the surgical procedure.
 It is also invasive and may require anesthesia.

 Is Amniotic Fluid the same as stem cells?

 While amniotic fluid does contain stem cells, it’s not enough to call it a stem cell treatment, although many clinics still call it that.
 It is important to have full disclosure to the patient that amniotic injections contain mostly cytokines and growth factors and just a few stem cells.
 This injection is very effective for joint arthritis, however it will not be effective when administered as an IV.

 What are the benefits of Stem Cell Therapy?